LeanneCochrane1701QCA/Experiments/experiments/experiments.md

 ![Image](experiment 1 with code.jpg)

-Experiment 1 showing the code
+This is a picture of experiment 1

 #### Reflection ####